MichoelR/QR/README.md

 # QR
-Pictorial representation of Tanach, according to the trop (ta'amim) See Introduction
+Pictorial representation of Tanach, according to the trop (ta'amim).
+See Introduction